Wi-Fi Pineapple · Volume 19

 The fleet-scale caveat is the single-unit caveat, multiplied: a compromised C2 server is now a compromised fleet — every enrolled device, at once.
 Fleet C2’s convenience (one console, the whole kit) is exactly proportional to its risk (one console, the whole kit, as a single point of compromise).
 The discipline from §5 — self-host, lock down, crown-jewel the credentials — scales up, not down, with the fleet.
 Vol 20 §6 carries the full standing-attack-surface posture.

-7. Integrations within tjscientist’s lineup
+19.7 Integrations within the lineup

 How the Pineapple sits alongside the other Hack Tools (the structured view is ../_shared/comparison.md):